Garo language: Linguistic affiliation

 Garo belongs to the Baric group, a member of the Tibeto-Burmese subgroup of the Sino-Tibetan language family.
 The Boro-Garo subgroup is one of the longest recognised and most coherent subgroups of the Sino-Tibetan language family.
 This includes languages such as Garo language, Boro, Kokborok, Dimasa, Rabha, Atong, Tiwa, and Koch.
-Being closely related to each other, these languages have many features in common; similarities are easily recognisable from a surface-level observation of a given dataset of words from the these languages.
+Being closely related to each other, these languages have many features in common; similarities are easily recognisable from a surface-level observation of a given dataset of words from these languages.